urnenfeld/eth-py-scapy/README.md

 $sudo ifup eth1.10
 ```
 ## 3. Build your own test collection
-We now that sometimes project's timings are so tight that every little help available could really make a difference, so we decided to include very _small and simple_ test infrastructure in order to build test cases from day one (let us insist on the _small an simple_ fact, we invite you to grab **eth-py-scapy** and adapt it to your own test suite).
+We now that sometimes project's timings are so tight, that every help available could really make a difference, so we decided to include very _small and simple_ test infrastructure in order to build test cases from day one (let us insist on the _small an simple_ fact, we invite you to grab **eth-py-scapy** and adapt it to your own test suite).

 ### 3.1 _auto_eth_test.py_ and _testcases_ folder
 ```